thisdot/tech-bootcamps/README.md

 - [Boolean](https://boolean.careers/)

-Boolean is an international tech academy and with the following two courses: Full-Stack Web Development and Data Analytics.
+Boolean is an international tech academy that offers Full-Stack Web Development and Data Analytics courses.
 Both courses have a duration of 6 months.

 - [Brain Station](https://brainstation.io/)